OneCodeMan/SuperSpecialTimer/SuperSpecialTimer/INFO.md

 #  INFO

+## October 30, 2024
+MVP state from now:
+- [ ] Display ListView items properly
+- [ ] Display DetailView items properly
+- [ ] Add audio

+## UPDATE ON PROJECT -- October 29, 2024
+I am currently working on finishing up the MVP for Pinselton.
+I will give this more attention when I have gotten Pinselton to app store state.

 ## TODOS -- June 22, 2024
 - [x] User can edit a timer and save to user defaults
 - [x] User can delete a timer